opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 On line <span class="line-number"> 3</span> and <span class="line-number"> 4</span> we declared, the variables `name` and `age`.
 Then on line <span class="line-number"> 6</span> and <span class="line-number"> 7 </span> we print these values using the [echo](../../module_4/commands/echo.md) command.

-Let's proeed to make this executable and run it.
+Let's proceed to make this executable and run it.

 ```sh
 chmod u+x var